Sport Management Majors and Minors Overview

 Sport Management Major

 The sport management program prepares students for careers in all areas of the sport industry, including intramural, intercollegiate, and professional athletics; public and private sport clubs; the sporting goods industry; hotels, resorts, travel businesses, and nonprofit agencies.
-Because the emphasis of the program is on sport and management, students take course work in the business administration department.
-Flagler's location in St. Augustine offers many internship possibilities including those at local fitness clubs, the city recreation department, the PGA at Sawgrass, Streetball Partners, Inc., the Jacksonville Suns Minor League Baseball organization, Daytona International Speedway, World Golf Village, and the NFL's Jacksonville Jaguars football organization.
+Because the emphasis of the program is on sport and management, students take additional course work in the business administration department.
+Flagler's location in St. Augustine offers many internship possibilities including those at local fitness clubs, the county recreation department, golf organizations such as the PGA, the LPGA, World Golf Village and Hall of Fame, and Jacksonville professional sports teams including the NFL's Jacksonville Jaguars, minor league baseball's Jumbo Shrimp, arena football's the Jacksonville Sharks, and the ABA's Jacksonville Giants.

 Hospitality and Tourism Management Major